I went to the art fairs in search of a beer. That and the fate of art in a recession, but the beer seemed ever so much easier to find.

 As it happens, that alone shows what has changed since the spring of 2008.
 Art may not look for big bucks.
 Once again, though, it looks for new audiences, new money, and safer bets.

 Each year, people go to the Armory Show and its competitors to gauge the state of the arts.
 And why not?
-Upwards of four hundred dealers from around the world gather in March in New York City, in up to ten art fairs.
+Upwards of four hundred dealers from around the world gather in March in New York City, in up to ten art fairs, and global growth in art fairs is even more striking.
 For those left out, Chelsea artists open their studios.
 Besides, in 2009 looking for answers sounds a lot easier than looking for buyers.

 Still, artists and dealers try, and no one can safely name the year's winner and losers.
 Some of the mightiest dealers cut corners by skipping the Armory Show, including a founder.
 And yet the show has grown, with a whole new wing for dealers in older art, the Armory Show Modern.
 Some of the edgiest dealers have already gone under.
 Yet many of their artists have survived, including Eve Sussman, offering glimpses at her new gallery of a film in progress, set in a former Soviet republic.
 So has a former principal of a gallery that has gone under, Christian Viveros-Fauné, but in quite another role—presiding with Amanda Coulson over the fair they founded a year before, Volta.